the-global-hackathon/CasperLabs-Developer-Community/Hackathon-GraphQL-Challenge--CLI-LA-Blockchain-week-held-at-the-October-13-15th,-2019.md

 - Registrants Data
 - Survey Questions

+### Connect
-**To get connected **to the GraphQL Hackathon/Project Join the CasperLabs Discord channel
+**To get connected **to the GraphQL Hackathon/Project Join the CasperLabs Discord channel and work with our Ambassador, Maciej.

 - [Discord Channel](https://discordapp.com/channels/615596155992145953/627186448629628959)